This page was printed on Jul 17, 2019. For the current version, visit https://help.shopify.com/en/api/guides/using-the-api-console.

-If you’ll be writing your app in Rails, or want to troubleshoot issues in your app, the Shopify API console will allow you to easily interact with the API without running a full Rails app or making HTTP requests via curl.
+If you’ll be writing your app in Rails, or want to troubleshoot issues in your app, the Shopify API Console for Ruby — a thin wrapper around our Shopify API Ruby gem — will allow you to easily interact with the Admin API directly from your terminal, without running a full Rails app or making HTTP requests via curl.

 This tutorial will get you started using the Shopify API console in development.

 Before you begin using the console, you will need a few things:

 You’re presented with options for setting up and managing connection configuration.
 Nothing is set up yet, so start by adding a connection.
 Name it whatever you like, but make sure that the URL matches up with that of your development store.
 You’ll be prompted to enter in your API key and password.
 Be sure to enter the API password, not secret.

 Now, start the console.
 Type shopify-api console: